 *Exposing contact lenses to water may increase the risk of eye infection from microorganisms.

 It depends.
 Certain contact lenses can be worn as you sleep.
 However, the risk of eye problems increases with overnight wear.
 Your eye doctor is the only one that can determine if overnight wear is the right option for you.
 If so, he/she can offer you information on proper overnight use and replacement schedules.

 My doctor told me that I have astigmatism.
 Are there contact lenses for me?

 Yes.
 In the past, astigmatism was sometimes a barrier to wearing contacts, but with technology advances, people with astigmatism are able to enjoy all the benefits and the freedom of contact lenses.

-Daily Disposable lenses are used just one time and then discarded, as a result most doctors agree that they are the healthiest option for contact lens wearers.
-In addition to this benefit, if you suffer from allergies, clinical research shows that daily changing of your contact lenses (made from etafilcon A) may improve comfort for people suffering from mild discomfort and/or itching associated with allergies while wearing contacts, compared to lenses replaced at intervals of greater than two weeks.
+Daily disposable lenses are worn just one time and then discarded; as a result, most doctors agree that they are the healthiest option for contact lens wearers.
+In addition, clinical research shows that changing contact lenses daily may improve comfort for people suffering from mild discomfort and/or itching associated with allergies, compared to lenses replaced at intervals of greater than two weeks.

 Finally, daily disposables offer the convenience and ease of not having to use contact lens cases or solution.